Model Pruning Enables Efficient Federated Learning on Edge Devices: PruneFL

-\textbf{Convergence of adaptive pruning.} As adaptive pruning can both increase and decrease the model size over time, a natural question is whether the model parameter vector will converge to a fixed value.
-We have the following result.
+\textbf{Convergence of adaptive pruning.} As adaptive pruning can both increase and decrease the model size over time, a natural question is whether the model parameter vector will converge to a fixed value in a regular FL procedure with $I\geq 1$ local SGD iterations in each round.
+We study this problem in the following.